mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 robotic drone controller.
 This is reduced by the DM for controlling multiple drones.

-If desired, a robot could install a less machine- optimised ‘biologically-controlled’ drone controller.
+If desired, a robot could install a less machine-optimised ‘biologically-controlled’ drone controller.
 This lacks the multiplexor and limits control to one drone but does not limit the Electronic (remote ops) skill of the operator.